|

 When is payment due?

-is due at the end of the session.
-No tapes or cd references will leave
+at the end of the session.
+No tapes or cd references will leave the studio

 Can you record on location?